 Deborah’s expertise focuses on global and Israeli cybersecurity law and regulation.
-Her law practice advises clients on high-level strategies for legal planning and regulatory compliance in the areas of corporate governance, preparedness, data protection and retention, internet fraud and cybercrime.
+Her law practice advises clients on high-level strategies for legal planning and regulatory compliance in the areas of corporate governance, preparedness, data protection and retention (including GDPR compliance), internet fraud and cybercrime.
 Corporate clients include companies in the in the banking, fintech, capital markets, maritime and transportation sectors.

-Deborah is a member of the Israeli bar.
-In addition to her Tel Aviv-based-practice, she is Special Counsel for cybersecurity law to the New York law firm Zeichner, Ellman & Krause LLP.
-She works closely with the leading Israeli cybersecurity firm Konfidas, which provides a full-scale threat assessment and response strategy for its clients.
-Her experience at the global level includes her current work on the Advisory Board for the Global Forum on Cyber Expertise, as a researcher with the Global Commission for the Stability of Cyberspace and as a Core Expert on the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) project.
+Deborah is a member of the Israeli bar, with a Tel Aviv-based practice.
+She works closely with the leading Israeli cybersecurity firm Konfidas, which provides a full-scale threat assessment and response strategy for a wide range of high-level clients in Israel and abroad.
+Deborah’s professional experience at the global level includes her current work on the Advisory Board for the Global Forum on Cyber Expertise, as a researcher and member of the Legal and Policy research advisory groups of the Global Commission for the Stability of Cyberspace and as a Core Expert on the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) project.
 She was a member of the International Group of Experts that drafted the Tallinn 2.0 manual on state activity in cyberspace; and of the ILA’s Study Group on Cybersecurity, Terrorism and International Law.
 She is certified with the EU General Data Protection Regulation Foundation and Practitioner (EU GDPR F and P) standard.